-The Group measures its ECL on cash, non-trade receivables and contract asset in a way that reflects an unbiased and probability-weighted amount determined by evaluating a range of possible outcomes and the time value of money.
+The Group measures its ECL on cash, nontrade receivables, financial assets designated at FVOCI, and MRFs under "Other noncurrent assets" in a way that reflects an unbiased and probability-weighted amount determined by evaluating a range of possible outcomes and the time value of money.
 In measuring ECL, the Group consider whether there is a significant increase in credit risk.
 The Group uses an ECL model that considers the Probability of Default (PD), Loss Given Default (LGD) and Exposure at Default (EAD).
 In estimating the ECL, the Group uses all available information in measuring ECL, such as available credit rating of the instruments and the debtor, default assessment on the debtor, and history of experience with the debtor.
 A forward-looking information, such as interest rate, inflation rate and changes in the gross domestic product, is incorporated and its relationship with the credit loss is analyzed at each reporting date.